 Middle School Tutoring Services

 The middle school has two tutors.
-Mary Ann Durr is our math tutor, and Sheila McKissick tutors the non-math subject areas.
-Students who have an identified diagnosis will take preference when scheduling tutor sessions, but normally there is time to schedule other students on an as-needed basis.
-Sheila McKissick is in charge of any extended time granted through testing done by a doctor, psychologist, or psychiatrist.
+Mary Ann Durr is our math tutor.
+Laura Williams tutors the non-math subject areas for students with an identified learning disorder diagnosis or who are on Academic Watch.
+Students who have an identified diagnosis will take preference when scheduling tutor sessions, but normally there is time to schedule other students on an as-needed basis per the approval of the administration.

-The Learning Resource Program is an on-campus tutoring program where the Resource Specialist works in conjunction with classroom teachers to help students overcome learning difficulties and succeed to the best of their abilities.
-Specific course content is used to teach study skills, test taking skills, and critical thinking with content remediation occurring throughout the process; course content remediation includes college-prep level courses excluding foreign languages.
+The Learning Resource Program is an on-campus tutoring program where the Resource Specialist Laura Williams works in conjunction with classroom teachers to help students overcome learning difficulties and succeed to the best of their abilities.
+Specific course content is used to teach study skills, test taking skills, and critical thinking with content remediation occurring throughout the process; course content remediation includes college-prep level and some honors level courses excluding foreign languages and AP.
 Students are scheduled for services on the following priority basis: diagnosed learning disability; difficulty maintaining required minimum GPA; teacher/parent recommendation.
 Special testing accommodations for students with diagnosed disabilities is arranged through the Resource Program in conjunction with the classroom teacher.

 Standardized Test Preparation

 Trinity School offers test prep sessions three times a year - September, October, and February.
 Those sessions are offered on four different nights during the above mentioned months to help students prepare to take tests such as the ACT or SAT.
 Subjects covered during these sessions include English, reading, math, and science reasoning.
 The cost is $100 for 4 sessions.